 Final thoughts

 Halloween office parties are a great way to bond with your teammates and celebrate all the hard work that you do.
-However, you need to keep a few of these dos and don’ts in the back of your mind to make sure that you don’t have too much fun!
+However, you need to keep these dos and don’ts in the back of your mind to make sure that you don’t have too much fun!

 Join the conversation!
 Can you think of any other office party dos and don’ts?
 Share them with us in the comments section below!

-This article is an updated version of an earlier article originally published on 24 October 2018 and contains contributions from staff writer Melina Theodorou.
+This article is a partial update of an earlier version originally published in 2018, and contains contributions by Melina Theodorou.